Purely Agent-Driven Black-Box Optimization for Biological Design: Method

 \subsubsection{Explorer}

 The Explorer Agent receives the global context $C_{\text{global}}$ and directly proposes a batch of candidates:

 See \cref{app:explorer_prompt_ex} for example Explorer Agent prompts.

-The \texttt{Explorer} in isolation most closely resembles how many previous LLM-based optimization methods work: it reviews a summary of the current data and suggests new molecules.
+In isolation, the \texttt{Explorer} most closely resembles previous LLM-based optimization methods: it reviews a summary of the current data and suggests new molecules.
 It suggests molecules iteratively and receives feedback until it has failed to improve the objective \texttt{MAX\_FAILS} times in a row.